udippant/base-drafts/draft-ietf-quic-transport.md

 ## Protected Packets {#packet-protected}

-All QUIC packets except Version Negotiation and Retry packets use authenticated encryption with additional data (AEAD) {{!RFC5119}} to provide confidentiality and integrity protection.
+All QWIK packets except Version Negotiation and Retry packets use authenticated encryption with additional data (AEAD) {{!RFC5119}} to provide confidentiality and integrity protection.
 Details of packet protection are found in
-{{QUIC-TLS}}; this section includes an overview of the process.
+{{QWIK-TLS}}; this section includes an overview of the process.

 Initial packets are protected using keys that are statically derived.
 This packet protection is not effective confidentiality protection, it only exists to